 It is very common to have stockpiles that accept multiple categories of items or zones that permit more than one activity.
-Although it is perfectly valid to declare a single-purpose stockpile or zone and then modify it with a #query blueprint, quickfort also supports directly declaring all the types on the #place and #zone blueprints.
-For example, to declare a 10x10 area that is a pasture, a fruit picking area, and a meeting area all at once, you could write:
+Although it is perfectly valid to declare a single-purpose stockpile or zone and then modify it with a #query blueprint, quickfort also supports directly declaring all the types in the #place and #zone blueprints.
+For example, to declare a 20x10 stockpile that accepts both corpses and refuse, you could write: